Assata Shakur

-Born in Flushing, Queens, she grew up in New York City and Wilmington, North Carolina.
-After she ran away from home several times, her aunt, who would later act as one of her lawyers, took her in.
-She became involved in political activism at Borough of Manhattan Community College and City College of New York.
-After graduation, she began using the name Assata Shakur, and briefly joined the Black Panther Party.
-She then joined the BLA, a loosely knit offshoot of the Black Panthers, which engaged in an armed struggle against the US government through tactics such as robbing banks and killing police officers and drug dealers.
+Born in Flushing, Queens, Shakur grew up in New York City and Wilmington, North Carolina.
+After running away from home several times, she was taken in by an aunt, who later acted as one of her lawyers.
+Shakur became involved in political activism while attending the Borough of Manhattan Community College and the City College of New York.
+After graduation, she adopted the name Assata Shakur and briefly joined the Black Panther Party before becoming a member of the BLA.